shashankshirol/LazyRemote/README.md

 ## Usage:

 - Run the python script in the background.
-Open up the host webpage it shows on the command prompt on your phone and Voila, all the necessary media controls on your PHONE!!!
+Open up the host webpage(address displayed on the terminal or scan QR) on your phone and Voila, all the necessary media controls on your PHONE!!!
 - But, what if other people open the host webpage and start tinkering with your controls?
 Don't worry!
 LazyRemote has you covered, when accessing your host webpage, enter the REFERENCE number that is generated randomly every session.
 So, no one can control your PC except for YOU!
 - Take a look at the images below to get a better idea!